 Use Case

-Use this template when an agent needs user-authorized access to external services such as Google, GitHub, Slack, or Notion.Prerequisites
+Use this pattern when an agent needs user-authorized access to external services such as Google, GitHub, Slack, or Notion.Prerequisites

 - Charm CLI.